This is the definitive Volkswagen Sharan – 5 / 7 seater car camping review for 2021. Continue reading if you want to know:

 Maintenance costs are about average – it’s not such a fancy car, so no fancy maintenance costs – nothing you wouldn’t expect from a medium range family car.

 Compared to other cars we’ve looked at – WV Sharan is in the lead (together with Seat Alhambra, they are almost identical).
 Most other cars are a bit smaller (Except the Caddy Maxi Life and Grand Voyager).
-Then the only bigger ones are vans (which don’t fit our car camping criteria).
+Then the only bigger ones are standard vans (no windows / seats at the back).
 Therefore in terms of size – this is as good as it gets for car camping in a standard car.
 It’s also doing well in terms of comfort and consumption.
 Overall, it’s a good all-rounder and I certainly recommend it.

 VW Sharan car camping & microcamper conversions photo gallery